 We currently recruit 4 to 5 trainee solicitors each year.
 We welcome applications from students who intend to take the conversion course following their degree, as well as those who have studied law, with a strong academic background and at least a 2.1 honours degree.

 We usually recruit trainees up to two years ahead of the starting date for their training contract, as we recognise that many candidates look for the security of having a training contract in place before committing to their post graduate legal courses.
 We sometimes recruit within a shorter time period, for example if it is decided that the firm can accommodate extra trainees.
 We suggest that your application states the year in which you are applying to start a training contract, but if appropriate also states that you could join us earlier.

-We aim to send invitations to those candidates who have been selected to our assessment day by the end of June.
+We aim to send invitations to those candidates who have been selected to our assessment day by 18 June 2021.
 Our assessment day will be held in a morning or afternoon session and will consist of an introduction to the firm, a group exercise and a short written exercise.
 Candidates who are successful following our assessment day will be invited back for interview.
-Our assessment day will be held in July and interviews will typically be held within a week of the assessment day.
+Our assessment days will be held on 29 and 30 June and interviews will typically be around two weeks after the assessment day.